Showing posts with label Nintendo Switch. Show all posts

 ---

-I wasn't the biggest Uta-Chro fan but this FD did was wrap up what the original game started, sadly
+I wasn't the biggest Uta-Chro fan but this FD did wrap up what the original game started, sadly

 I just wasn't that invested in the general affairs of things but it was by no means a bad FD.